Have you suffered an accident at work? If the incident was non-fault or part-fault, you might be entitled to claim.

 Our experienced team have extensive knowledge of this subject area and should be able to tell you if your claim is likely to succeed.

-Please contact us today to find out more information about making an accident at work claim.
+Contact us today to find out more information about making an accident at work claim.
+The Healys Recover team are based in London and Brighton, and serve the whole of the UK.

 01273 810 067